Tips and Techniques for Getting Anger Under Control

 Anger and Trauma – Learn why anger is such a common response following trauma and how it should be treated when it's a symptom of PTSD.
 (National Center for PTSD)

-Coping with a loved one with anger problems
+Helping a loved one with anger management

-So You Love an Angry Person – Provides an overview of anger causes, tips on fighting fair, ways to approach a loved one, and when you need more help.
+When You Love an Angry Person – Provides an overview of anger causes, tips on fighting fair, ways to approach a loved one, and when you need more help.
 (Get Your Angries Out)